vscode-neovim/vscode-neovim/README.md

 ### Jumplist

 VSCode's jumplist is used instead of Neovim's.
-This is to make VSCode native navigation (mouse click, jump to definition, ect) navigable through the jumplist.
+This is to make VSCode native navigation (mouse click, jump to definition, etc) navigable through the jumplist.

 Make sure to bind to `workbench.action.navigateBack` / `workbench.action.navigateForward` if you're using custom mappings.
 Marks (both upper & lowercased) should work fine.